emulsify-ds/emulsify-website/posts/new-foundation.md

 That separation gives teams more room to adopt Emulsify incrementally.

-## Drupal is still first-class
+## The Drupal ecosystem remains first-class

-This broader direction does not mean Drupal is becoming less important to Emulsify.
+This broader direction does not move Emulsify away from Drupal.

-The upcoming [Emulsify (base theme) 7.x](https://www.drupal.org/project/emulsify) and [Emulsify Tools 2.x](https://www.drupal.org/project/emulsify_tools) releases bring this new EC4.x foundation into the Drupal ecosystem.
-Those releases modernize the base theme, move generated themes to the Vite-based workflow, update compatibility for modern Drupal versions, and improve Drupal-specific developer workflows.
+The upcoming [Emulsify (base theme) 7.x](https://www.drupal.org/project/emulsify) and [Emulsify Tools 2.x](https://www.drupal.org/project/emulsify_tools) releases bring this new EC4.x foundation into that ecosystem.
+Those releases modernize the base theme, move generated themes to the Vite-based workflow, update compatibility for modern Drupal versions, and improve project-specific developer workflows.

-But it is important to frame those releases correctly: **they are integration projects built on top of the new Emulsify Core 4.x foundation.**
+It is important to frame those releases correctly: **they are integration projects built on top of the new Emulsify Core 4.x foundation.**

-That is the model we want going forward.
+This is the model we want going forward.
 EC4.x provides the platform-agnostic foundation.
 Drupal provides a first-class integration.
 Future platforms can follow that same pattern when the time is right.

 ## What comes next